-Recently Maxim I shared his beautiful MOC of the Götheborg, an 18th century sailing ship, in the Pirate Forum.
+Recently Maxim I shared his beautiful MOC of the Götheborg, an 18th century sailing ship, in the LEGO Pirate Forum.
 Simply sharing her pictures would only partially do the build justice, so this editor reached out and landed the following interview.
 Enjoy!

 What was your original inspiration to build the Götheborg in Brick?